cedadev/cis/doc/evaluation.rst

 ``<attributes>``
   is an optional argument allowing users to provide additional metadata to be included in the evaluation output variable.
   This should be indicated by the attributes flag (``--attributes`` or ``-a``).
-The attributes should then follow in comma-separated, key-value pairs, for example ``--attributes attribute_name:attribute_value,attr2:val2``.
+The attributes should then follow in comma-separated, key=value pairs, for example ``--attributes standard_name=convective_rainfall_amount,echam_version=6.1.00``.
+  Whitespace is permitted in both the names and the values, but then must be enclosed in quotes: ``-a "operating system = "AIX 6.1 Power6"``.
+  Colons or equals signs may not be used in attribute names or values.

 Evaluation Examples